Australia hopeful of touring Pakistan in 2022

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Cricket Australia is hoping to tour Pakistan in 2022, but chief executive Kevin Roberts said security remains a concern and he would never jeopardise the safety of players.
+SYDNEY: Cricket Australia is hoping to tour Pakistan in 2022, but chief executive Kevin Roberts said here on Friday that security remains a concern and he would never jeopardise the safety of players.

-Most international teams have refused to visit the South Asian nation since the Sri Lankan team’s bus was attacked by gunmen during a Test in Lahore in March 2009, leaving six players injured.
-Six policemen and two civilians were killed.

 “The purpose was really to understand the landscape, look at the plans they have in place around security and then start expressing our expectations for the safety of our players and our support staff well over two years away from when we’re due to tour,” he said.